oomek/attractplus/Layouts.md

 -  `subimg_y` - Get/set the y position of top left corner of the image texture sub-rectangle to display.
 Default value is `0`.
 -  `subimg_width` - Get/set the width of the image texture sub-rectangle to display.
 Default value is `texture_width`.
 -  `subimg_height` - Get/set the height of the image texture sub-rectangle to display.
 Default value is `texture_height`.
--  `sample_aspect_ratio` - Get the "sample aspect ratio", which is the width of a pixel divided by the height of the pixel.
+-  `sample_aspect_ratio` - Get the sample aspect ratio, which is the width of a pixel divided by the height of the pixel.
 -  `origin_x` - (deprecated) Get/set the x position of the local origin for the image.
 The origin defines the centre point for any positioning or rotation of the image.
 Default origin is `( 0, 0 )` (top-left corner).
 -  `origin_y` - (deprecated) Get/set the y position of the local origin for the image.
 The origin defines the centre point for any positioning or rotation of the image.
 Default origin is `( 0, 0 )` (top-left corner).
 -  `anchor` 🔶 - Set the midpoint for position and scale.
-Can be set to one of the following modes:
-   -  `Anchor.Left`
-   -  `Anchor.Centre`
-   -  `Anchor.Right`
-   -  `Anchor.Top`
-   -  `Anchor.Bottom`
-   -  `Anchor.TopLeft` (default)
-   -  `Anchor.TopRight`
-   -  `Anchor.BottomLeft`
-   -  `Anchor.BottomRight`
+Must be an [Anchor](#anchor-) enum value.
--  `rotation_origin` 🔶 - Set the midpoint for rotation Can be set to one of the following modes:
+-  `rotation_origin` 🔶 - Set the midpoint for rotation Must be an [Origin](#origin-) enum value.
-   -  `Origin.Left`
-   -  `Origin.Centre`
-   -  `Origin.Right`
-   -  `Origin.Top`
-   -  `Origin.Bottom`
-   -  `Origin.TopLeft` (default)
-   -  `Origin.TopRight`
-   -  `Origin.BottomLeft`
-   -  `Origin.BottomRight`
 -  `anchor_x` 🔶 - Get/set the x position of the midpoint for position and scale.
 Range is `[0.0...1.0]`.
-Default value is `0.0`, centre is `0.5`
+Default value is `0.0`, centre is `0.5`.
 -  `anchor_y` 🔶 - Get/set the y position of the midpoint for position and scale.
 Range is `[0.0...1.0]`.
-Default value is `0.0`, centre is `0.5`
+Default value is `0.0`, centre is `0.5`.
 -  `rotation_origin_x` 🔶 - Get/set the x position of the midpoint for rotation.
 Range is `[0.0...1.0]`.
-Default value is `0.0`, centre is `0.5`
+Default value is `0.0`, centre is `0.5`.
 -  `rotation_origin_y` 🔶 - Get/set the y position of the midpoint for rotation.
 Range is `[0.0...1.0]`.
-Default value is `0.0`, centre is `0.5`
+Default value is `0.0`, centre is `0.5`.
 -  `video_flags` - _[image & artwork only]_ Get/set video flags for this object.
 These flags allow you to override Attract-Mode's default video playback behaviour.
-Can be set to any combination of none or more of the following (i.e. `Vid.NoAudio | Vid.NoLoop`):
-   -  `Vid.Default`
-   -  `Vid.ImagesOnly` (disable video playback, display images instead)
-   -  `Vid.NoAudio` (silence the audio track)
-   -  `Vid.NoAutoStart` (don't automatically start video playback)
-   -  `Vid.NoLoop` (don't loop video playback)
+Can be zero or more [Vid](#vid) enum values separated by `|`.
 -  `video_playing` - _[image & artwork only]_ [boolean] Get/set whether video is currently playing in this artwork.
 -  `video_duration` - Get the video duration (in milliseconds).
 -  `video_time` - Get the time that the video is current at (in milliseconds).
 -  `preserve_aspect_ratio` - Get/set whether the aspect ratio from the source image is to be preserved.
 Default value is `false`.
 -  `file_name` - _[image & artwork only]_ Get/set the name of the image/video file being shown.
 If you set this on an artwork or a dynamic image object it will get reset the next time the user changes the game selection.
-If file_name is contained in an archive, this string should be formatted: "<archive_name>|<filename>".
+If file_name is contained in an archive, this string should be formatted: `"<archive_name>|<filename>"`.
 -  `shader` - Get/set the GLSL shader for this image.
 This can only be set to an instance of the class [`fe.Shader`](#feshader), see [`fe.add_shader()`](#feadd_shader).
--  `trigger` - Get/set the transition that triggers updates of this artwork/ dynamic image.
+-  `trigger` - Get/set the transition that triggers updates of this artwork/dynamic image.
 Can be set to `Transition.ToNewSelection` or `Transition.EndNavigation`.
 Default value is `Transition.ToNewSelection`.
 -  `smooth` - Get/set whether the image is to be smoothed.
 Default value can be configured in `attract.cfg`.
 -  `zorder` - Get/set the Image's order in the applicable draw list.
 Objects with a lower zorder are drawn first, so that when objects overlap, the one with the higher zorder is drawn on top.
 Default value is `0`.
 -  `blend_mode` - Get/set the blend mode for this image.
-Can have one of the following values:
-   -  `BlendMode.Alpha` (default for images and artwork)
-   -  `BlendMode.Add`
-   -  `BlendMode.Screen`
-   -  `BlendMode.Multiply`
-   -  `BlendMode.Overlay`
-   -  `BlendMode.Premultiplied` (default for surfaces)
-   -  `BlendMode.None`
+Must be a [BlendMode](#blendmode) enum value.
 -  `mipmap` - Get/set the automatic generation of mipmap for the image/artwork/video.
 Setting this to `true` greatly improves the quality of scaled down images.
-The default value is `false`.
+Default value is `false`.
 It's advised to force anisotropic filtering in the display driver settings if the Image with auto generated mipmap is scaled by the ratio that is not isotropic.
 -  `volume` 🔶 - Get/set the volume of played video.
 Range is `[0...100]`
 -  `vu` 🔶 - _[video only]_ Get the current VU meter value in mono.
 Range is `[0.0...1.0]`.
 -  `vu_left` 🔶 - _[video only]_ Get the current VU meter value for the left audio channel.
 Range is `[0.0...1.0]`.
 -  `vu_right` 🔶 - _[video only]_ Get the current VU meter value for the right audio channel.
 Range is `[0.0...1.0]`.
--  `fft` 🔶 - _[video only]_ Get the Fast Fourier Transform data for mono audio from video content as an array of 32 values.
+-  `fft` 🔶 - _[video only]_ Get the Fast Fourier Transform data for mono audio as an array of 32 values.
 Range is `[0.0...1.0]`.
 -  `fft_left` 🔶 - _[video only]_ Get the Fast Fourier Transform data for the left audio channel as an array of 32 values.
 Range is `[0.0...1.0]`.
 -  `fft_right` 🔶 - _[video only]_ Get the Fast Fourier Transform data for the right audio channel as an array of 32 values.
 Range is `[0.0...1.0]`.
 -  `repeat` 🔶 - Enables texture repeat when set to `true`.
 Default value is `false`.
 To see the effect `subimg_width/height` must be set larger than `texture_width/height`